 BHSF sees about 1500 activities per week.
 These activities get reported by “SECOM”, a centralized command and control center that is staffed 24/7/365.
 When an activity occurs, a SECOM Communication Officer coordinates the response with onsite Security Officers.

 Some of these activities close out without being escalated.
-Other activities, based on pre-determined categories, queue up an auto-generated assignment within Perspective for onsite Security to generate a detailed Incident report.
+Other activities, based on pre-determined categories, queue up an auto-generated assignment within Resolver for onsite Security to generate a detailed Incident report.
 Of the 1,500 activities per week, approximately 100 become incidents.

-With Perspective, the level of reporting is much more standardized.
+With Resolver, the level of reporting is much more standardized.
 Utilizing SOP’s with Activities ensures a standardized response, and through pre-established workflow it ensures a standardized level of incident report writing.
 This forces the issue of creating a report and ensures that data is captured about each incident.
 This is essential for analyzing metrics down the line.

-“We are constantly receiving feedback from our security leadership and are meeting monthly with our Perspective workgroup for follow up.
+“We are constantly receiving feedback from our security leadership and are meeting monthly with our Resolver workgroup for follow up.
 The feedback is uniformly positive.
 They are getting timely access to data, reports and trends”.
 One particular benefit centered on reporting and visibility is in relation to communicating what security does for the organization.
 “We’ve been able to justify our Full-time Equivalents and hiring recommendations.
 We have key metrics like the number of interactions per officer, per entity.
 We can see the trends graphically down to the hour of the day so that we make smarter staffing and scheduling decisions”.

 In terms of advice, Petter immediately turns to the product training and roll out.
 “This took a big toll on us internally.
-While Perspective is easy to use, training 300 people who may not be comfortable with software was not a small task.
+While Resolver is easy to use, training 300 people who may not be comfortable with software was not a small task.
 Maybe we would have done it differently”.
 Petter would also suggest doing the integrations upfront.

-Next steps with Perspective include integrations to BHSF’s Risk Management system, Access Control system, and Video Surveillance system.
+Next steps with Resolver include integrations to BHSF’s Risk Management system, Access Control system, and Video Surveillance system.
 Baptist also has a pilot program beginning that will equip officers with mobile devices for incident and activity tracking.